 In addition to maintaining an organized and well run department which serves and protects the county, Sheriff Prieto collaborates with many public and private entities, such as the Rumsey Band of Wintun Indians, Chamber of Commerce and Latino organizations.
 He has dedicated the use of personnel to the District Attorney’s Gang Task Force, Yolo County’s Narcotics Enforcement Team (YONET), the Crisis Negotiations Team (CNT), and the county’s Area Law Enforcement Response Team (ALERT / SWAT).

 In 2007 Governor Schwarzenegger appointed Sheriff Prieto to the California Corrections Standards Authority Board, California Department of Corrections and Rehabilitation, within which he continues to serve in a noble and honorable fashion.

 Being a lifelong advocate for human rights, Prieto was asked to co-author a Professional Police Ethics Course.
 This course has been taught to a number of law enforcement officials since it was written.

-Sheriff Prieto is married to one of the highest-ranking women on the CHP, and boasts of being the father of five daughters and eight grandchildren.
+Sheriff Prieto is married to the highest-ranking woman in the CHP, and boasts of being the father of five daughters and eight grandchildren.